jonathanhogg/flitter/docs/counters.md

 All of the numeric vectors, *initial*, *rate*, *time*, *minimum* and *maximum* may be $n$-vectors - in which case, the normal piece-wise rules for vector mathematics apply.
-In this way, a single counter can be used to maintain a multi-dimensional value – such as a cartesian velocity.
+In this way, a single counter can be used to maintain a multi-dimensional value – such as a cartesian velocity - or an arbitrary number of independent variables.
 An $n$-vector counter is significantly more performant than $n$ separate counter objects.
 :::

 ## Counter State